edublancas/edublancas.github.io/resume/resume.md

 *Data Science Fellow (Advisor: Rayid Ghani)* \hfill May 2015 - Jun 2016

 * Developed a Machine Learning model using spatiotemporal data for the City of Cincinnati to identify properties at risk of building code violations.
+Engineering a fully automated and reproducible pipeline to ingest new datasets and update the model.
 Worked with more than 50GB of data.
-Engineering a fully automated and reproducible pipeline to process updated datasets
 * Designed a predictive model for Infonavit (largest mortgage provider in Mexico) to predict home abandonment.
 Worked with more than 100GB of data

 Publications